 Guest post by Ernest Chan of QTS Capital Management

 As the name of our Tail Reaper program implies, it is designed to benefit from tail events.
-It did so (+20.07%) during August-December, 2015’s Chinese stock market crash (even though it trades only the E-mini S&P 500 index futures), it did so (+18.38%) during February-March 2018’s “volmageddon,” and now it did it again (+12.98%) during February 2020’s Covid-19 crisis.
-(As of this writing, March is up over 21% gross.)
+It did so (+20.07%) during August-December, 2015’s Chinese stock market crash (even though it trades only the E-mini S&P 500 index futures), it did so (+18.38%) during February-March 2018’s “volmageddon,” and now it did it again (+12.98%) during February 2020s Covid-19 crisis.
+(As of this writing, March is over 21% gross.)
 There are many names to this strategy: some call it “crisis alpha,” others call it “convex,” “long gamma” or “long vega” (even though no options are involved), “long volatility,” “tail hedge,” or just plain old “trend-following.”
-Whatever the name or description, it usually enjoys outsize returns when there is real panic.
+Whatever the name or description, it usually enjoys outsize returns when there is absolute panic.
 (Of course, PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.)
 Furthermore, our strategy did so without holding any overnight positions.

 Why is a trend-following strategy profitable in a crisis?
 A simple example will suffice.
 If a short trade is triggered when the return (from some chosen benchmark) exceeds -1%, then the trade will be very profitable if the market drops -4%.
 Vice versa for a long trade.
 (As recent market actions have demonstrated, prices exhibit both left and right tail movements in a crisis.)
-The trick, of course, is to find the right benchmark for the entry and to find the right exit condition.
+The trick, of course, is to find the proper entry benchmark and the right exit condition.